 Here's Kenny's story...

-“You haven’t eaten anything?
+- “You haven’t eaten anything?
 In three days?”
 This was the response I got from my astonished (and skeptical) coworkers at InsideTracker upon hearing about my current dietary experiment.
-As a nutrition-centric company, all of us are major foodies, and it is certainly hard to imagine resisting eating for even one entire day.
+As a nutrition-centric company, all of us are major foodies, and it's certainly hard to imagine resisting eating for even one entire day.
 So why did I choose to undergo what ultimately became a four-day fast?

 I can honestly say that the major factor was curiosity.
 The human body can perform some amazing feats: run ultramarathons, climb at high altitude with low oxygen, and eat over 50 hot dogs in 10 minutes.
 So, even on this small scale, I wanted to see what my body could do!
 It came on as a spur-of-the-moment idea, while feeling particularly full after finishing most of a tub of peanut butter on a Monday night.
 I had always been keen to find out how I felt and operated during a longer fast…so, why not now?